|When||Time||Description||Add to your calendar|

 |12 May 2021||16:00||Dr Zubin Mistry introduces to some of the sources for early medieval medicine, particularly in relation to infertility.
 Dr Mistry's work concerns medical knowledge and practice in early medieval societies.
 His interest in reproductive medicine has also led him to consider the political and social implications of infertility in the medieval world.
 Full details|| Add event|

 |26 May 2021||16:00||Research Masterclasses are directed towards the Centre's PhD students and offer expert discussion and insights into particular types of evidence or approaches.
+In this session, a panel of scholars from different disciplines offer insights into managing interdisciplinary research projects.
+How do you combine and balance different perspectives?
+And what are the most common pitfalls or issues encountered?.
 Full details|| Add event|

 |9 September 2021||One-day virtual workshop hosted by the Centre for Histories of Violence and Conflict (CHVC) and the Leverhulme-funded Warnings from the Archive project at the University of Exeter.
 This workshop reflects a renewed interest in research into processes and politics of truth-telling and lesson-learning in the wake of state-sponsored violence, intervention, and transgression.
 The focus of the workshop will be on the political conditions and cultural norms that determine the composition and scope of inquiries and lesson-learning.
 Rather than treating inquiries as objective vessels of knowledge, we approach them as political devices.
 Our interests are in how contingent processes of investigation shape elite and popular understandings of the history and character of British military operations from the Crimean War to the present day.

 The outcome of this workshop will be a special issue with a top-tier interdisciplinary journal for History, Politics and International Relation.
 Full details|| Add event|